 Spicy chili crisp (Lao Gan Ma) or homemade chili oil.

 Note: This product does contain MSG.
 MSG can be a gout trigger.
-So depending upon everything else you has going on you may want to use another chili sauce.
+So depending upon everything else you have going on, you may want to use another chili sauce.

-If you're interested in the History of Lao Gan Ma or how to make it at home this is a great video.
-But the video is not vegetarian, the recipe is but not the video.
+If you're interested in Lao Gan Ma's History or how to make it at home, this is a great video.
+But the video is not vegetarian; the recipe is but not the video.

 Roasted sesame oil

 Dark soy sauce: Dark soy sauce provides a nice color.
-If you do not have it just use more light soy sauce.
+If you do not have it, use more light soy sauce.

 Light soy sauce: This is just you plain everyday soy sauce.

 Ketchup: This provides sweet and sour flavors.

 Bottles of Lao Gan Ma sold in the USA are labeled Spicy chili crisp.
 Its a type of chili oil made in the Guizhou province of China.
 The first time I opened a bottle and saw this oily burnt looking stuff, I was unsure what to think.
 Then I mixed it up, spooned some out, and saw peanuts, pepper seeds, and other stuff.
 Let's say it was not what I was expecting.
 But after tasting it on some dumplings, I was hooked.
 The spicy, salty, and oily combination really works well with bland foods.

 For the tofu: I use extra firm then place it in the freezer overnight.
 Then let it thaw in the refrigerator.
 This helps to give the tofu a nicer chew.